EthanKennedy/wpe-advanced-cache/readme.txt

 == Changelog ==

 1.3.1 - Fixed bug with browser caching while user's were logged in
+		Added a filter for the Rest API cache headers

 1.3.0 - Added functionality to purge based on URL
 			- Bug fixes for WooCommerce